Zeth-Abney/Flatiron-school/phase-2/PROJECT/README.md

 ### Next Steps

-It is worth one-hot encoding someof the other categorical features such as view and grade.
+It is worth one-hot encoding some of the other categorical features such as view and grade.
 Also, investigating eliminating outliers based on category (e.g. there are only 27 data points with a grade of 4, and only 1 with a grade of 3 or less.).
 Some of the leptokurtosis may be address by continuing to eliminate outliers using this method.

 This dataset covers a timespan of roughly one year, it would certainly strengthen the model to include analogous data from other years both before and after.

 ## For More Information